Fircy/aws-ir-credential-breach/README.md

 ## Preparation and Response to AWS Cloud Credential Breaches

 This is a preparation and response guide for learning how to deal with credential breaches in AWS.
 Fircy runs training that uses this as the guide for the training course, and you can use it yourself!
 It's to help you learn about responding to an incident related to credential breaches in AWS.
+It is designed to be used in pre-configured and pre-breached AWS accounts setup by Fircy at training events.
 The credentials we cover in this are IAM users with an access key.
 Access keys can be easy to accidentally share online, especially in public repositories.
 This training has been designed to run in teams of 2 or more people, where you each have an AWS account and attack each other.

 **WARNING**
 This guide makes use of IAM users and access keys which should not be used in production.
 Instead of IAM users you should centralise your identities and use the [AWS Single Sign-On](https://aws.amazon.com/single-sign-on/) service.
 Temporary access keys and tokens with least privilege should be used instead of IAM user access keys.
 For more information on best practices see the [Identity and Access Management](https://docs.aws.amazon.com/wellarchitected/latest/security-pillar/identity-and-access-management.html) section of AWS Well-Architected.